muano30/muano/_posts/2021-05-05-W3 School Exercise and JavaScript Rules.md

 ## Examples:

-CORRECT:  document.write("The " + counter + "name entered is: " + userInputVariable + "<br />");
+CORRECT:  document.write("The " + counter + "name entered is: " + userInputVariable + "br");
-BROKEN:     document.write("The     counter + " name entered is: " + userInputVariable "<br />)";
+BROKEN:     document.write("The     counter + " name entered is: " + userInputVariable "br)";
-BROKEN:     document.write("The + counter + "name entered is: " + userInputVariable "<br />");
+BROKEN:     document.write("The + counter + "name entered is: " + userInputVariable "br");

 HINT: Look for the pattern:  start quote/end quote/glue/variable/glue/start quote/end quote etc.
                                           "  " + var + " " + var + " " + var + " ";
 Solutions to the broken lines:
 The first broken line is missing a closing quotation after "The " and a concatenation + operator.
-The closing quotation at the end of the line should be inside of the parenthesis:  "<br />");  Notice how the quotations have to be inside the pair of parenthesis.
+The closing quotation at the end of the line should be inside of the parenthesis:  "br);  Notice how the quotations have to be inside the pair of parenthesis.
 They can't overlap.

 The second broken line is missing a closing quote after "The " and a concatenation + operator after the variable userInputVariable.